 Wind tunnels DO NOT replace skydives – you still have to know how to jump out of a plane and land a parachute.

-However, wind tunnels are essential a free fall training simulator.
+However, wind tunnels are essential in free fall training simulator.
 When you’re a new jumper, the sensory overload of the exit lasts about 5 seconds.
 The bottom of the skydive takes up more learning time, 5-10 seconds.
 This leaves about 35-40 seconds of learning per jump.
 Then you need to debrief, pre-brief, pack, and ride the plane to altitude before another 35-40 seconds of learning.
 That equates to about 35-40 seconds of learning per hour.
 The wind tunnel offers constant learning, without any sensory overload from an exit or ride to altitude.
 10 minutes in a tunnel isn’t equivalent to the free fall learning of 10 skydives, but rather 15-20 skydives.

 In 2014, when Paraclete XP took over the dropzone operations from RPC, Will Pesek and I sat down and took some of the best school programs from across the country and developed the Paraclete Student Progression (PSP) Program.
 One of the many things that makes our program unique is the incorporation of wind tunnel training throughout the student progression.
 Our students fly for 15 minutes and have to successfully pass five criteria prior to making jump #1.
 They must demonstrate stability, turns, front/back movement, fall rate control, and wave-off/pull.